 No. You can schedule an appointment for surgery any time after your consultation.
-If several months have changed or you have had a significant change in your medical history, you may be asked to return for a repeat consultation.
+If several months have passed or you have had a significant change in your medical history, you may be asked to return for a repeat consultation.

 What happens if I still have questions after the first visit?

-You can contact the office any time to ask any question you may have.
+You can contact the office any time to ask any questions you may have.
 Dr. Somogyi and Dr. Jalil are always available by email or phone and happy to discuss more detailed questions by scheduling a second office visit.
 We want you to be fully comfortable and confident in your decision – no question should go unanswered.